jmhale/jmhale.github.io/_posts/2018-01-25-shmoocon-retro.md

 ---
-layout: default
+layout: post
 title:  "My Shmoocon Retrospective"
 date:   2018-01-25 07:00:00 -0500
+tags: conference shmoocon
 ---

 Back to reality after Shmoocon 2018, which was easily the best con that I've been to so far.
 I got more out of Day 1 of Shmoocon than I did out of entire week of some certain other large cloud-y conferences.
 Granted, this was my very first con in the InfoSec space, so that may have had something to do with it, but overall, I loved the format, the talks, the people, and the extracurricular activities (CTF, Lockpick Village, etc).
 I loved it so much that I wanted to do an incredibly disjointed write-up on my experience.
 Enjoy!

 <!--break-->

 Shmoocon was my first con experience as a local.
 I live right up the street from the venue, in Adams Morgan, so I would have had a tough time justifying the cost of the hotel (and my absence) to my wife.
 That said, I do feel like I missed out on some of the late-night shenanigans because I was trekking back to my apartment each night.
 That wasn't really a detractor from an overall awesome con experience, just an observation.

 This was apparently the first year that Shmoocon gave out electronic badges, which had a WiFi chip (ESP8266) on board that was initially flashed to be a site survey tool for the Con's primary network.
 I wish that I had a stopwatch going, because the time it took for people to start disassembling their badges to try and hack them was a matter of minutes.
 It was amazing.